Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: DYNAMIC SOARING FRAMEWORK

-For dynamic inversion, we must equate \eqref{forces} with \eqref{force ref}, which, however, is infeasible due to the coupling between lift and drag.
+\revision[ For dynamic inversion, we must equate \eqref{forces} with \eqref{force ref}, which, however, is infeasible due to the coupling between lift and drag.
 Instead, we only consider the perpendicular component to the path, which is necessary to track lateral kinematics.
-We decompose the required net force into its lift and drag components, i.e.
+We decompose the required net force into its lift and drag components, i.e.]{ Direct inversion via \eqref{forces} is infeasible due to lift-drag coupling.
+Instead, we project the requirement onto the path-perpendicular vector to satisfy lateral kinematics, decomposing the net force as }

 where $\vect{v}_\text{air}^\text{ref} = \dot{\vect{r}}_\text{ref} - \vect{w}$ for the reference velocity $\dot{\vect{r}}_\text{ref} $ and the current local wind vector $\vect{w}$.
 The lift force $\prescript{}{\mathcal{B}}{\vect{f}}_\text{ref}^\text{lift}$ neglects any force components that are parallel to the reference trajectory in the air-relative frame.
 The lift force can now be used to perform the dynamic inversion, i.e. to find the corresponding attitude.
 The required drag force is neglected, constituting the mentioned projection.
 By considering the force model \eqref{forces} with a zero side slip assumption, we can equate this with equation \eqref{lift_projected} and set $\mathbf{F}_\text{ext} = 0$ and $\prescript{}{\mathcal{B}}{\vect{f}}_\text{ref}^\text{lift} = \prescript{}{\mathcal{B}}{\vect{f}}$ and obtain